Common Shocks in Stocks and Bonds

 Date Written: June 22, 2019

-We propose a new approach to identify economic shocks (monetary, growth, and risk-premium news) from stock returns and Treasury yields.
-The method allows us to study the drivers of asset prices at a daily frequency over the last three-and-a-half decades.
-We analyze the content of news from the Fed, major macro announcements, and sources of time-varying stock-bond comovement.
-The results emphasize the importance of two risk-premium shocks—compensation for discount-rate and cash-flow news—which have different effects on stocks and bonds.
-The impact of the Fed on both risk premiums explains why stocks but not bonds earn high FOMC-day returns.
+We propose an approach to identifying economic shocks (monetary, growth, and risk-premium news) from stock returns and Treasury yield changes, which allows us to study the drivers of asset prices at a daily frequency since the early 1980s.
+We apply the identification to examine investors’ responses to news from the Fed and key macro announcements.
+We uncover two risk-premium shocks—time-varying compensation for discount-rate and cash-flow news—which have distinct effects on stocks and bonds.
+Since the mid-1990s, the Fed-induced reductions in both risk premium sources have generated high average stock returns but an ambiguous response in bonds on FOMC days.

 Suggested Citation: Suggested Citation